 This unique formulation combines the power of eight targeted peptides with a variety of hydrating ingredients to deliver a serum that is engineered to provide the highest level of peptide boost.
 This serum erases fine lines and dullness to both brighten and smooth out the skin.
 This product works best when used in conjunction with a comprehensive skin care routine.

-If over the counter options aren’t working for you, it’s time to seek professional help for your neck wrinkles.
+If over the counter options aren't working for you, consider getting rid of neck wrinkles with these professional options:

-Using a series of chemical peels on the neck can help to reduce wrinkles.
+- Chemical Peels - Using a series of chemical peels on the neck can help to reduce wrinkles.
 Chemical peels work by gently peeling away old layers of cells to reveal a tighter and brighter new layer of skin.
-There are a variety of chemicals that can be used on the skin with the most common being glycolic acid and salicylic acid.
 By creating a controlled wound on the outer layer of skin, new skin that is free of wrinkles can grow back in its place.

-Microdermabrasion uses a mechanical tool to deliver small rough crystals to the surface of the skin in an effort to slough away the upper layers of skin cells.
+- Microdermabrasion - Microdermabrasion uses a mechanical tool to deliver small rough crystals to the surface of the skin in an effort to slough away the upper layers of skin cells.
 Described as a polishing process, microdermabrasion works to remove dead skin cells to reveal a smoother and less wrinkled surface.
-The non-invasive procedure is safe for all types of skin with minimal recovery time.
-Making it a great choice for nearly anyone looking to reduce the look of neck wrinkles.
 Although the effects of microdermabrasion are not permanent, most patients can expect the treatment to last for about six to twelve months.

 Consult a Dermatologist

 If you have exhausted OTC options in your fight against neck wrinkles, consider consulting a dermatologist.
-A professional can help you to determine the most effective treatment protocol so that your self-esteem is not negatively affected by the presence of wrinkles.
+A professional will determine the most effective treatment protocol so that your self-esteem is not negatively affected by the presence of wrinkles.

 Take Before and After Pictures

 Before and after pictures are a great way to document the journey of treating your neck wrinkles.
-This photographic evidence is also a helpful tool for your dermatologist to assist your personal needs better.
+Additionally, this photographic evidence is also a helpful tool for your dermatologist to assist your personal needs better.